 If your PC does pass the POST test and loads the operating system, you could still face issues caused by a bad CPU.

-This includes screen freezing, system lags, and also the infamous Blue Screen of Death (BSOD).
+This includes screen freezing, system lags, and the infamous Blue Screen of Death (BSOD).

-Do note that these issues could also be caused by a damaged RAM stick or GPU.
+Note that a damaged RAM stick or GPU could also cause these issues.
 So you may need to perform further isolation.

-But as far as the CPU is concerned, I would recommend here that you keep an eye out on the CPU temperature.
+But as far as the CPU is concerned, I recommend you watch for the CPU temperature.

 Also Read: How to Tell if a PCIe Slot is Bad?